ibm-cloud-docs/CDN/verify-cdn-before-running.md

 ```
 {:pre}

-From this result, we can see the IP address of `ibm-test.cdn-demo.com` was resolved to Akamai edge server's IP address (`104.84.150.124`) that was just added into the local hosts file.
+From this result, we can see the IP address of `ibm-test.cdn-demo.com` was resolved to Akamai edge server's IP address (`104.84.150.124`) that was added into the local hosts file.
 This means that the `/etc/hosts` file change took effect.

 ### Step 4: Verify the CDN traffic
 {: #verify-cdn-traffic}